dbarneche/2014-10-31-USyd/lessons/01-intro_r/data-structures.md

 ## Factors

 Factors are special vectors that represent categorical data.
-Factors can be ordered or unordered and are important when for modelling functions such as `lm()` and `glm()` and also in plot methods.
+Factors can be ordered or unordered and are important when for modelling functions such as `aov()`, `lm()` and `glm()` and also in plot methods.

 Factors can only contain pre-defined values.